Axway/amplify-central/content/en/docs/amplify_relnotes/20220131_ampc_agents_relnotes.md

 * **Transaction data**:  represent the number and details of transactions processed by the Gateway during a period of time (timestamp / header / return code / origin and destination urls / service name / method name).
 These transaction data are sampled (10% by default) and redacted.
 Refer to [sampling page](/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling) and [redaction page](/docs/connect_manage_environ/connected_agent_common_reference/trace_redaction).
 * **Usage data**: represent the total number of APIs called during a certain period of time.
 * (NEW) **Metrics data**: represent an aggregation of the transaction data happening in the Gateway.
 Previously, this aggregation was done using the transaction data after being pushed to Amplify.
-Now it is directly computed by the agent and send to the platform on regular interval.
-The API Observer leverage this new information in API Usage screen.
+Now it is directly aggregated by the agent and send to the platform on regular interval (5 minutes by default).
+The Analytics screen leverage this new information in Analytics > API Usage screen.
+Since the information is sent on regular basis, the information is not immediately visible in the Analytics screen.

 ### Amplify Gateway agents enhancements